 Ohioans are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and not know it!
 It is estimated that one out of every three children born after 2000 in the United States will be directly affected by diabetes.
 In Ohio there are over 850,000 people over the age of 18 diagnosed with diabetes.
-In the Greater Cincinnati area there are over 250,000 individuals who have diabetes.
+In the Greater Cincinnati area there are nearly 300,000 individuals who have diabetes.

 That is why the American Diabetes Association's Cincinnati office is so committed to educating the public about how to stop diabetes and support those living with the disease.

 We are here to help.